danijelbuhin/repo-explorer/README.md

 ### Repo Explorer
 Small application for exploring GitHub repositories.
-The project is very much work in progress and still a lot of small bugs (especially in layout have to be fixed).
+The project is very much work in progress and still a lot of small bugs (especially in layout) have to be fixed.
 <hr>
 Tech stack